We often hear the stereotypical ideas around what makes someone a great salesperson.

 Some of these ideas involve things like, being talkative, having an extroverted personality type, talking loudly and having massive amounts of energy.

-As a sales trainer who has worked with many many people over the years, I have encountered and trained every type of personality you can think of: Extroverts, introverts, and ambiverts.
+As a sales trainer who has worked with many many people over the years (get my full sales training course here), I have encountered and trained every type of personality you can think of: Extroverts, introverts, and ambiverts.

 And guess what, it’s not always the extroverts that excel at sales.

 So the question I often get, is:

 "Can I be a great salesperson even if I'm an introvert?"

 The answer is, yes.
 Absolutely.
 In fact, introverts often make better salespeople than extroverts do because introverts tend to be great observers and listeners.
 They don’t feel the need to be talking constantly.
 Instead, they ask questions that allow the potential buyer to express their needs.
 Being good at sales is much more than being able to talk well.
 It involves active listening, intuitiveness and the ability to read people well.
 Especially in today’s world where people are looking for a connection.
 Therefore, being a good salesperson has less to do with your personality type and more about your people and sales skills.